ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-instances.markdown

 !["Tiers and Instances: Free"](images\tiers-and-instances-001-free.png "Tiers and Instances: Free")

 * A free instance is identical to a development [Dev10](../cloud/cloud-instances#a-development-cloud-server) instance.
-  It comes with a monthly credit of **10$**, used to cover the cost of the instance and incidentals like backup storage and traffic.
+  It comes with a monthly credit of **$10**, used to cover the cost of the instance and incidentals like backup storage and traffic.
   {NOTE: }
-  If your free instance is using more resources than the provided credit, you'll need to pay for these resources or stop your instance.
+  If your free instance uses more resources than the provided credit, you'll need to pay for these resources or stop your instance.
-  {NOTE/}

-    {NOTE: }
-   You can currently locate **Free** Instances only in **Amazon AWS - US East (N. Virginia) - us-east-1** region.
   {NOTE/}

 * The free instance is limited to the [community](https://ravendb.net/buy) subset of features.